-- 1. Ensure the device is logged into the same Apple ID account used on the Mac. - 2.
-Place the device in the mount and on the MacBook, iMac, display, tripod or free-standing support. - 3.
-Perform mount testing using the Photo Booth app with and without Center Stage enabled. - a.
-Open the Photo Booth app on the Mac, use the Camera menu to select Continuity Camera. - b.
-Use the still photo mode. - 4.
-Use the Mac Control Center menu to select Video Effects, and enable Center Stage. - 5.
-Capture photos from different positions using Center Stage face tracking, in portrait and landscape orientation, waiting 5 seconds between each photo. - 6.
-Use the Mac Control Center menu to select Video Effects, and disable Center Stage. - 7.
-Capture photos in portrait and landscape orientation, waiting 5 seconds between each photo. - 8.
+- 1. Open the Photo Booth app on the Mac: - a.
+Use the Camera menu to select Continuity Camera. - b.
+Use the still photo mode. - 2.
+Use the Mac Control Center menu to select Video Effects, and enable Center Stage. - 3.
+Capture photos from different positions using Center Stage face tracking, in portrait and landscape orientation from the most extreme visible positions (left, right, top, bottom, and all four corners), waiting 5 seconds between each photo. - 4.
+Use the Mac Control Center menu to select Video Effects, and disable Center Stage. - 5.
+Capture photos in portrait and landscape orientation, waiting 5 seconds between each photo. - 6.
 Using the Photo Booth film strip feature, verify all photos taken during the test: - a.
 Are saved to the computer. - b.
 Are clearly displayed when viewed. - c.
-Have no visible anomalies caused by the mount in either portrait and landscape orientation.
+Have no visual anomalies caused by the mount in either portrait and landscape orientation.

-20.5.6 Desk View
+21.5.5 Desk View

 Desk View is a video effect available in the Mac Control Center.
 Selecting Video Effects and enabling Desk View causes a confirmation dialog box to appear, then a separate Desk View window opens.
-The tilt angle of the Continuity Camera Mount and its mount position determines the Desk View field of view.
+The tilt angle of the mount and its position determines the Desk View field of view.
 Adjust the tilt angle as necessary to display the desktop subject matter.
 Remote viewers will see the subject matter from the presenters perspective.
 Closing the Desk View window disables Desk View.

 - 1. Ensure the device is logged into the same Apple ID account used on the Mac. - 2.
 Place the device in the mount and on the MacBook, iMac, display, tripod or free-standing support. - 3.
 Perform mount testing using the FaceTime app with the Desk View video effect enabled. - a.
 Open the FaceTime app on the Mac, and use the Video menu to select the Continuity Camera. - b.
 Use the Mac Control Center menu to select Video Effects, and enable Desk View. - c.
 Verify the Desk View window is displayed. - 4.
 In both landscape and portrait orientation: - a.
-Adjust the tilt angle of the Continuity Camera Mount to display the desktop subject matter in the Desk View window. - b.
+Adjust the tilt angle of the mount to display the desktop subject matter in the Desk View window.

+- b.
 Verify the desktop subject matter is visible in the Desk View window, and clearly displayed. - c.
 Verify there are no visible anomalies caused by the mount in the Desk View window. - d.
 Verify the user's face is still visible in FaceTime while Desk View is showing the desktop subject matter.